mechabubba/bear/README.md

 *"the best discord bot"* — @everyone

 bear [stylized accordingly] is my personal Discord bot.
-While it doesn't currently have a main focus or utility, it includes many features that I (mechabubba) find useful and use regularly.
+While it doesn't currently have a main focus or utility, it includes many features that I find useful and use regularly.
 You can invite the official bot [here](https://discord.com/oauth2/authorize?client_id=435224030459723776&scope=bot&permissions=8); do note that this link will automatically give it the "`ADMINISTRATOR`" permission.

 bear is a modified fork of [sandplate](https://github.com/06000208/sandplate) 0.0.7, a powerful template bot.
 See its readme for more information.